 How to get clear on your career direction

-It’s for this reason that many returners choose to take the opportunity to change role, retrain in a different field, or set up on their own.
 But before making a leap into the unknown, it’s worth thinking through your options and working out a clear plan.
 Here are five things you should consider.

 - What do you want, and need, from your work?

-Is your return to work purely financially driven, or is it also about wanting to challenge yourself, feel a sense of achievement, or regain your work identity?
+Is your motivation to work purely financially driven, or is it also about wanting to challenge yourself, feel a sense of achievement, or regain your work identity?
 How much do you need to earn?